MineTrax/minetrax.github.io/docs/introduction/what-is-minetrax.md

 ## Features
 MineTrax has lot of features, some of them are listed below:
- - In-Depth Analytics for Server and Player (Intel)
+ - In-Depth Analytics for Server and Player (Intel).
  - Track player & server data and perform various analysis on them.
  - Player Rating System let you calculate the rank of player based on your own custom ranking algorithm.
  - Let users to register in website and link to ingame player character.